mozilla/kitsune/README.rst

 Kitsune
 =======

-Kitsune is the platform that powers `SuMo (support.mozilla.org)
+itsune is the platform that powers `SuMo (support.mozilla.org)
 <https://support.mozilla.org>`_